-The last observation has resulted in new questions on nuclear dependence of the EMC effect, i.e., whether the effect depends on A, nuclear density, or some other independent variable [15].
+The last observation [8, 10, 13, 14] has resulted in new questions on nuclear dependence of the EMC effect, i.e., whether the effect depends on A, nuclear density, or some other independent variable [15].

-There have been a variety of ideas proposed to explain the origin of the EMC effect, including contributions due to nuclear binding, the nuclear "pion excess" from enhancement of the nucleon virtual pion cloud due to pion exchange between nucleons, dynamical rescaling of structure functions in the nucleus, and multi-quark clusters (see Refs.
-[3, 10] more detailed discussions).
+There have been a variety of ideas proposed to explain the origin of the EMC effect, including contributions due to nuclear binding, pions in the nucleus, dynamical rescaling of structure functions in the nucleus, and multi-quark clusters (see aforementioned reviews and [10] for more detailed discussion).
 A more recent approach relies on effects due to quark interactions with meson fields generated by other nucleons [16].
 Notably, this model predicts a significant EMC effect in spin-dependent structure functions [17] as well as a dependence on the flavor of the quarks.
 Several of these ideas will be examined at Jefferson Lab over the next 5-10 years [18].
 This article focuses on the question of a possible flavor dependence to the EMC effect.
-Until recently, nearly all models of the EMC effect and most extractions from nuclear pdf analyses implicitly assumed that both up and down quarks experience the same modification in a nucleus and have no mechanism to allow a difference.
+Nearly all models implicitly assume that both up and down quarks experience the same modification in a nucleus and have no mechanism to allow a difference.
 One exception would be models that assume that the EMC effect is driven primarily by nucleons found in short-range correlated pairs which are dominated by np pairs [19].